Abhijith-Nagarajan/SQL_Learning/README.md

 # SQL_Learning
-This repository will contain SQL questions from DataLemur, Leetcode, and code wars
+This repository will contain SQL questions from DataLemur, StrataScratch, Leetcode, and code wars